 We always take a minimally invasive, gentle approach to dentistry, which means restoring teeth to their natural state with as little damage to their different tissues as possible.
 However, despite everyone’s best efforts, taking the tooth out is sometimes the best option.
-Tooth removal is the very last resort for us, and we always try to plan for replacement of the tooth prior to removal so you are fully aware of the treatments available.
+Tooth removal is the very last resort for us, and we always try to plan for replacement of the tooth prior to a extraction so you are fully aware of the treatments available.

 When you have your appointment with your experienced dentist, they will take the time to carefully examine your mouth, so they can discuss your options and make recommendations based on their assessment of not just your clinical needs, but also your emotional and financial situation.
 You can have complete confidence that all treatments carried out here at Highfield have your best interests at heart.